singhleo/admin-menus-accessibility/admin-menus-accessibility/readme.txt

 == Frequently Asked Questions ==

-= Where i can see this plugin in action =
+= Where can I see this plugin in action? =

 Check the search input above of the left admin menus

-= How i can search for perticuler menu sub items =
+= How can I search for particular menu sub items =

-For searching directly sub item of the menu you need to write first menu name first then sub menu text after space. eg.
+For searching directly sub item of the menu you need to first type menu name then sub menu text after space. eg.
 `posts new` this will show new menu item along with parent.

 = How to add item to fav tab =